S3 method for class 'SpatRaster'

 Methods

-Implementation of the generic tibble::as_tibble() function.
+Implementation of the generic tibble::as_tibble() method.

 SpatRaster and SpatVector

-object in WKT format (see pull_crs()).
+The returned tibble includes the CRS of the original object as an attribute in WKT format (see pull_crs()).

 About layer/column names